-Communication of reopening plans and safety instructions will be made

-  available to staff, parents, and essential visitors via email and our

-  website.
-Along with verbal reminders, there will be signage throughout

-  the facility to encourage healthy practices (wear a mask, stay 6 ft

-  apart, wash hands, and respiratory hygiene).
-We will also use social

-  media to encourage these healthy practices starting at home including

-  instructions for handwashing, respiratory hygiene, how to properly put

-  on and take off a mask, and how to discard a mask.
-All children 2 years

-  of age and older are required to wear face masks based on the mandate

-  from the Office of Child and Family Services.
+Communication of reopening plans and safety instructions will be made available to staff, parents, and essential visitors via email and our website.
+Along with verbal reminders, there will be signage throughout the facility to encourage healthy practices (wear a mask, stay 6 ft apart, wash hands, and respiratory hygiene).
+We will also use social media to encourage these healthy practices starting at home including instructions for handwashing, respiratory hygiene, how to properly put on and take off a mask, and how to discard a mask.

-  We will continue to communicate any changes or reminders to families via

-  email and our website.
+We will continue to communicate any changes or reminders to families via email and our website.

 Our top priority is to provide a safe and healthy environment for our entire school community to engage, grow and learn in!

 Prior to starting school, families must sign the COVID health screening (OCFS-6040) for their child and any person(s) responsible for dropping off or picking up their child(ren).
 In addition, each day the person responsible for drop off must review the COVID health screening located next to the sign in sheet and initial next to their Childs name.
 All visitors that enter the building must sign our visitor log (OCFS-6039) and complete the COVID health screening (OCFS-6040).